WSB-research/Wall-Street-Bets-Master-Doc/README.md

+We now have a list of vulnerable target securities that we're going to work on exploiting:
+CMBS
+Shadow bank bonds (like Quicken)
+Oil bonds
+Tech bonds

+We need to begin identifying BTOs (if possible (BTOs are just CLO/CDOs, because of course they are)) that target these assets.
+They're going to fail.
+Stay tuned, I'm just writing this down so I don't forget it.

 # Wall-Street-Bets-Master-Doc
 Hey, guys.
 Welcome to the GitHub page.
 We'll be splitting it up into a few different sections, depending on area of research.